buschtoens/ember-collect-helper/README.md

 You have to imagine `{{collect source paths}}` as the love child of [`{{get}}`][helpers.get] and [`Ember.computed.collect`][computed.collect].
-In its simplest form, you pass a `source` object and array of `paths`.
+In its simplest form, you pass a `source` object and an array of `paths`.
 `{{collect}}` will then return an array of the values from `source`.
 Just as if you would have called `{{get source path}}` for every path of the `paths` array.